AlexisParder/42_Cursus/push_swap/readme.md

 	- rra and rrb at the same time.

 ## Instructions
-- Use the `make` command to generate the programm.
+- Use the `make` command to generate the program.
 - Use the `./push_swap <list of unordered numbers>` command to sort the list.
 	- ⚠️ The program does not return the sorted list.
 It only displays the instructions it uses to sort the list.
 	- Using the command `./push_swap <list of unordered numbers> | wc -l` shows the number of instructions used to sort the list.